44 In DIY

 But it was simple and I LOVE the way it looks.
 We will definitely spend many a night out here eating this summer, and may even drill a hole through the center for our umbrella.

-I know this is a quick tutorial – I had so many people excited to try this that wanted to jump on it this weekend so I wanted to get it up and live for them.
+I know this is a quick tutorial – I had so many people excited to try this that wanted to jump on it this weekend so I worked to get it up and live for them.

 Other Posts You’ll Love